EvolSoft/xWeb/README.md

 ##To-do

 - Fixed alerts on screen
+- Vertical sliders
 - Better Button-Groups and Input-Groups

 ##Known bugs

 - Selects not working on IE < 10
+- Sliders not working correctly on touchscreen devices

 ##Contributing